perladvent/perldotcom/content/article/_pub_2002_09_17_ewispp.md

 {
+   "title" : "Embedding Web Servers",
+   "slug" : "/pub/2002/09/17/ewispp.html",
+   "authors" : [
+      "robert-spier"
+   ],
    "thumbnail" : "/images/_pub_2002_09_17_ewispp/111-webservers.gif",
    "description" : " As with most of my previous articles, this one grew out of a project at my $DAY_JOB.
 The project du-jour involves large dependency graphs, often containing thousands of nodes and edges.
-Some of the relationships are automatically generated and...", "image" : null,
+Some of the relationships are automatically generated and...", "tags" : [],
-   "authors" : [
+   "image" : null,
-      "robert-spier"
-   ],
    "categories" : "web",
-   "tags" : [],
+   "draft" : null,
-   "date" : "2002-09-18T00:00:00-08:00",
+   "date" : "2002-09-18T00:00:00-08:00"
-   "slug" : "/pub/2002/09/17/ewispp.html",
-   "title" : "Embedding Web Servers",
-   "draft" : null
 }